The Best Fertilizer for Tomato Plants

 So this long way of saying I HIGHLY recommend testing your soil prior to adding anything.
 They make all kinds of tests now and some of them are so easy to do and to read.
 They take all the work off your plate.

-I did an entire article on how to test your soil and what is in my opinion the best all around soil test.
+I did an entire article on how to test your soil and what is in my opinion the best professional soil test kit.

 What Necessary Nutrients Do Tomatoes Need to Thrive?